Pancreatic Cancer Canada

 Results and Impact

-While Ci highlights these key results, they may not be representative of Pancreatic Cancer Canada’s results and impact.
+While Ci highlights these key results, they may not be a complete representation of Pancreatic Cancer Canada’s results and impact.

 My anchor